June 18, 1979

 National Ski Team Background:

 Brian McKeever is Canada’s most-decorated winter Paralympian having racked up 17 medals in five trips to the Paralympic Winter Games, including 13 gold.
 Teaming up with former guide, and brother Robin, Brian has won nearly everything on the table in Para-Nordic skiing.
-Brian continued his tradition of winning with childhood friend, Erik Carleton.
+Brian continued his tradition of winning with childhood friend, Erik Carleton, on the road to the 2014 Games.
 He also added friend, and national team athlete Graham Nishikawa to his team as an additional guide for the Sochi Paralympics.
 That relationship continues today as Graham, along with Olympian Russell Kennedy, helped guide Brian to three golds and a bronze medal in 2018.
 In 2010, Brian became the first athlete in the world to be named to the Olympic and Paralympic Teams.
 While Brian did not start in the Olympic races in Whistler, he went on to win three gold medals at the Paralympics.
 He is the first athlete to win the Triple Treble – three golds in each of the last three Paralympic Games.

 Brian was recognized in 2019 as a nominee for most outstanding athlete with a disability at the prestigious Laureus Sport Awards.